fbpx

 Usually, a thorough physical examination is performed by the veterinarian on your dog and diagnostic tests may be recommended to confirm that the lump is in fact a lipoma.
 Some of these tests may include:

-• Needle aspiration which will indicate whether the mass is a benign lipoma, or whether it is a more worrisome mass that is imitating a lipoma.
+• Needle aspiration will indicate whether the mass is a benign lipoma, or whether it is a more worrisome mass that is imitating a lipoma.

 • Microscopic evaluation of cells